Scaling limits of discrete-time Markov chains and their local times on electrical networks: The topologies for the main results

 \subsection{The space $\mbM_{L}$}

 {\widehat{C}} {d_{\widehat{C}, \rho}} {d_{\widehat{C}_{c}}}

-In this section, we define an extended version of the local Gromov-Hausdorff-vague topology on tuples consisting of a rooted-and-measured boundedly-compact metric space and a probability measure on the set of cadlag functions and local-time-type functions.
+In this subsection, following \cite[Section~2.2]{Noda_pre_Convergence}, we define an extended version of the local Gromov--Hausdorff–vague topology on tuples consisting of a rooted-and-measured boundedly-compact metric space together with a probability measure on the space of cadlag paths and local-time-type functions.

+To develop a Gromov--Hausdorff-type topology suitable for discussing the convergence of local times, we first introduce an extension of the compact-convergence topology for continuous functions to functions whose domains may differ.
+Although we focus here on local-time-type functions, the same discussion applies in a more general setting; see \cite[Section~3.3]{Noda_pre_Metrization}.